White Abarrio wins $6M Breeders’ Cup Classic, trainer Rick Dutrow back on top after 10-year exile

 Cody’s Wish dueled leader National Treasure down the stretch.
 Cody’s Wish twice bumped National Treasure and jockey Flavien Prat before the Preakness winner made contact with Cody’s Wish, triggering the inquiry.

 “Right when I got next to National Treasure, I know he kind of came out and tried to meet with my horse,” Alvarado said.
-“I just think at that point where he’s brushing my horse, I had the bigger horse and the mean horse, probably.
-I think my horse was feeling a little bit of a fight, and he tried to go right after the other horse.”
+“I think my horse was feeling a little bit of a fight, and he tried to go right after the other horse.”

 While fans chanted “Cody!
 Cody!,” the stewards studied video replays for seven minutes while the two horses were walked in circles on the track, waiting to see which one would get his picture taken in the winner’s circle.